What is Industry 4.0 & the 4th Industrial Revolution

 Cyber-Physical Systems

 Cyber-physical systems are central to Industry 4.0, bridging the gap between the physical and digital worlds.
-These systems integrate physical processes with computer-based algorithms, enabling machines to become intelligent and autonomous.
+These systems integrate the physical production processes with computer-based algorithms, enabling machines to become intelligent and autonomous.
 Examples include Enterprise Resource Planning (ERP), Manufacturing Execution Systems (MES), Advanced Planning and Scheduling (APS), and Supply Chain Planning (SCP).
 These interconnected systems communicate with each other and with machines, creating a network of devices and processes.
 This integration allows for real-time monitoring, analysis, and decision-making, enhancing efficiency, productivity, and flexibility in all manufacturing processes.

 Internet of Things (IoT)

 IoT revolutionizes connectivity in Industry 4.0 by enabling seamless data exchange between devices, machines, and humans.
 In smart factories, IoT enables real-time monitoring and intelligent decision-making.
 For example, sensors in machines collect performance data, allowing for predictive maintenance and reduced downtime.
 IoT extends beyond manufacturing, impacting healthcare, transportation, and logistics.
-In healthcare, IoT enables remote patient monitoring and smart medication dispensers.
+In healthcare, IoT enables remote patient monitoring and for smart machines and medication dispensers.
 In logistics, IoT optimizes routes, monitors fuel consumption, and tracks deliveries, improving efficiency and customer satisfaction.

 Big Data and Analytics

-Advanced Automation and Robotics
+Automation and Robotics

 Artificial Intelligence & Machine Learning